mnr/writing-wip/dimensions_living_book/pedicure.md

 He was right.
 It was one of those unexpected lessons I learned at college.
 I require remedial sessions now and again.
 Portland tends to the liberal side of things, but I remind myself I live in a political bubble.
 If the VFW can see clear to my wearing Valentine Fuschia, certainly I can seek to embrace their view of the world as well.

 At Greta's funeral, I'll proudly wear fingernail polish in honor of the lesson she taught me.
-The next time I'm at the auto-parts store, I'll ask for a bottle of fire-engine red paint and a small brush.
+The next time I'm at the auto-parts store, I'll ask for a bottle of red paint and a small brush.